 - The value of shares is fixed and not subject to speculation, although some societies have the power to reduce share values if the society is experiencing financial difficulties.

 - Shareholders have only one vote, regardless of the size of their shareholding, so the society is democratic.
 There is also a limit on personal shareholdings, currently up to £100,000.

 - There is also a limit on the interest paid on share capital, based on the principle that interest should be no more than is sufficient to attract investment.

 - Finally, the majority of societies are subject to an asset lock, which prevents the society being sold and the proceeds of the sale being distributed amongst shareholders.

 Community shares are an ideal way for communities to invest in enterprises serving a community purpose.
-If you are thinking about developing a community share scheme we want to hear from you – get in touch today.
+If you are thinking about developing a community share scheme visit our Community Shares Wales toolkit or get in touch today.

 Funding provided by the Big Lottery Fund.